Overview

 - Fever

-Distinguishing burning pain from other back discomfort is essential.
-Often described as a prickly or stinging sensation or even likened to an electrical shock, it typically localizes between the shoulder blades or along the right or left side of the spine.
+Often described as a prickly or stinging sensation or similar to an electrical shock, it typically localizes between the shoulder blades or along the right or left side of the spine.
+The complexity of a burning sensation extends to symptoms like neck pain or radiating discomfort towards the arms, chest, or down the leg.

 Don’t ignore this burning pain in the back.